-Lord Kitchener Memorial Holiday Centre (LCMHC) is committed to encouraging equality and diversity among our Staff and volunteers eliminating unlawful discrimination.
+The Grit is committed to encouraging equality and diversity among our workforce, and eliminating unlawful discrimination.

-The aim is for our staff and volunteers to be truly representative of all sections of society and our guests, and for each employee to feel respected and able to give their best.
+The aim is for our workforce and volunteers to be truly representative of all sections of society and our customers, and for each employee to feel respected and able to give their best.

-The LKMHC, in providing goods and/or services and/or facilities, is also committed against unlawful discrimination of guests, suppliers or the public.
+The organisation - in providing services and facilities - is also committed against unlawful discrimination of customers or the public.